|Previous Story: The Daleks' Master Plan||Next Story: The Ark|

 (aka The Massacre)

-In composing his storyline, Lucarotti made use of an interest expressed by both Wiles and William Hartnell to have the star play different roles in the programme.
-(Indeed, Hartnell had earlier suggested he could play the Doctor's evil time travelling progeny in a story called “The Son Of Doctor Who”!)
-This led to the creation of the Abbot of Amboise, named for the central French town which was the site of a 1560 Huguenot conspiracy against the Catholic House of Guise.
+Lucarotti was commissioned for “The War Of God” on July 9th.
+He wrote efficiently, delivering his scripts in less than two weeks.
+Lucarotti drew on the expressed interest of both Wiles and William Hartnell to have the star portray a role other than the Doctor.
+Indeed, at one point, Hartnell had suggested that he could play the Doctor's evil time-travelling progeny in a story called “The Son Of Doctor Who”!
+This led to the invention of the Abbot of Amboise, who was named for a town in central France which was the site of a failed 1560 Huguenot conspiracy against the powerful Catholic House of Guise.

-As the summer progressed, Wiles and Tosh realised they had a problem on their hands with regard to the Doctor's female companion.
-They had decided to dispense with Vicki and replace her with Trojan handmaiden Katarina, only to realise that that character's primitive origins made her less than ideal for viewer identification.
-They therefore elected to kill off Katarina in the serial which would precede “The War Of God”, The Daleks' Master Plan.
-As a result, it appears that Lucarotti was asked to incorporate a new companion, young Protestant maid Anne Chaplet, into his scripts.
-Anne would escape the Huguenot massacre by joining the Doctor and Steven in the TARDIS.
+As the summer progressed, Wiles and Tosh realised they had a problem on their hands regarding the Doctor's female companion.
+Having decided to dispense with Vicki and replace her with the Trojan handmaiden Katarina in The Myth Makers, they now conceded that the new character's antique origins would pose difficulties for writers.
+It was therefore decided that Katarina should be killed off in the serial which would precede “The War Of God”, The Daleks' Master Plan.
+As a result, it appears that Lucarotti was asked to revise his scripts to incorporate a new companion: a young Huguenot maid called Anne Chaplet.
+Anne would escape the massacre and join the Doctor and Steven in the TARDIS.

 |Main Page||Episode List||Season 3|